sigstore/architecture-docs/fulcio-spec.md

 Using machine identities instead of human identifiers provides privacy benefits, as no user identity is associated with the signing event.
 It also can provide a stronger link between source and build if a machine identity from a CI workflow signs a build.

-See [Spec: Fulcio](https://docs.google.com/document/d/1W5xp3g8_jaqzDQmIvepNYsWb-bQNc0U2ZQgQ700Kjok/edit#heading=h.lrl46qy6806e) for more information about required certificate extensions.
+Refer to [Spec: Fulcio §CI workflows](https://github.com/sigstore/architecture-docs/blob/main/fulcio-spec.md#731-ci-workflows) for more information about required certificate extensions.

 ### 2.3.
 Keys